How To Sleep Better: Tips + Common Impacts on Your Sleep

 Establish a Sleep Routine

 Consistency is essential for sleep.
-You should aim to go to bed at the same time and wake up at the same time every day—even on weekends.
+You should aim to go to bed at the same time and wake up at the same time every day – even on weekends.
 This sleep schedule will help regulate your body’s circadian rhythm and help you fall and stay asleep.

 Practicing bedtime rituals can signal your brain and body that it’s time to sleep.
 Pick a sleep time when you’ll turn in and start your ritual 30-minutes earlier.
 Try things like a warm bath, a cup of relaxing tea, meditation, and journaling.
 Be sure to stay away from screens and gadgets for at least 60 to 90 minutes before bedtime.

-Use Quality Mattresses, Pillows, and Bedding
+Use Quality Mattresses, Pillows, And Bedding

 Your mattress has a significant impact on how well you should sleep.
 First, consider whether you need a new mattress.
-Many commercial mattresses have a life expectancy of about 7-10 years.

 When it’s time for an update, choose a supportive, comfortable mattress.
 The right mattress provides immersive comfort while supporting your back and hips.
 If you have any issues with allergies, choose a hypoallergenic mattress to safeguard against allergens.